 I feel this is a great half a day.

-There is no playground, the earth is the play ground!
+There is no playground, the earth is the playground!

 There is a concession stand (closed now - covid), public restrooms with showers and changing areas.
 They were very clean in my encounters.

-Alexander Springs is a first-magnitude spring from which over 64 million gallons of crystal clear spring water flows ever day.
+Alexander Springs is a first-magnitude spring from which over 64 million gallons of crystal-clear spring water flows every day.
 The water is a refreshing 72 degrees year-round and is very clear.
 The spring has multiple boils and the area has a sandy bottom.
 The depth of the swimming area varies from knee/waist level on the periphery (perfect for young children) to around 30' at its deepest point.
 There are a few sets of steps into the Spring, and a launch area off to the side for those entering with kayaks or canoes.
 Many people dive, snorkel and explore the bottom area as there is a lot of cool rock and great There is no playground but a concession stand, public restrooms with showers and changing areas.

 My recommendation: Get there earlyish and enjoy the morning wildlife.
 Birds and fish are especially visible earlier in the day.
 You may see turtles, alligators, otter, and bald eagle.
 Get your area set up and then hang out in the spring floating, swimming, maybe playing beach ball or frisbee and breathing the clean air.
 Enjoy a picnic lunch, BBQ or subs, whatever ends up being best.
 Then camp out for a few hours.
 Enjoy being.
 Hike the trails, or rent a canoe or kayak the afternoon.
 This is a great way to see more of the beauty of the world.